 Are Japan’s borders finally open to tourists?

-After two (LONG!) years, Japan will finally restore entry to overseas tourism to restore the nation’s once-prosperous tourist industry, which will come into effect on June 10th.
+After two (LONG!) years, Japan finally restored entry to overseas tourism to restore the nation’s once-prosperous tourist industry, which came into effect on June 10th.

 Prime Minister Fumio Kishida declared that international tour groups would be authorised entry into Japan, with an increased daily cap of 20,000 arrivals.